AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

 \subsection{Constraints from $f_{0}$ and $f_{1}$}

-Modules for Experiments in Stellar Astrophysics (MESA) is a suite of source-open, robust, efficient, thread-safe libraries for a wide range of applications in computational stellar astrophysics (\citet{mesa2011,mesa2013}).
-A 1-D stellar evolution module, MESA star, combines many of the numerical and physics modules for simulations of a wide range of stellar evolution scenarios ranging from very-low mass to massive stars, including advanced evolutionary phases.
-The ''astero'' extension to MESA star implements an integrated approach that passes results automatically between MESA star and the new MESA module based on the adiabatic code ADIPLS (\citet{Christensen2008}).
+Modules for Experiments in Stellar Astrophysics (MESA) is a suite of source-open, robust, efficient, thread-safe libraries for a wide range of applications in computational stellar astrophysics \citep{mesa2011,mesa2013}.
+The 1-D stellar evolution module, MESA star, combines many of the numerical and physics modules for simulations of a wide range of stellar evolution scenarios ranging from very-low mass to massive stars, including advanced evolutionary phases.
+The ''\textit{astero}'' extension to MESA star implements an integrated approach that passes results automatically between MESA star and the new MESA module based on the adiabatic code ADIPLS \citep{Christensen2008}.

-The $\kappa$ module of MESA divides the opacity tables into a high-temperature domain, $\log(T/K) \ge 4$, and a low-temperature domain, $\log(T/K) \le 4$.
-The exact range of $\log T$ over which the tables are blended can be adjusted at the runtime.
-Moreover, the $\kappa$ module supports low-$T$ opacities from either \citet{Ferguson2005} or \citet{Freedman2008} with updates to the molecular hydrogen pressure-induced opacity (\citet{Frommhold2010}) and the ammonia opacity (\citet{Yurchenko2011}).
-The electron conduction opacity tables, based on \citet{Cassisi2007}, have been expanded (\citet{Potekhin2010}) to cover higher temperature (up to $10^{10} K$, originally $10^{9} K$) and densities (up to $10^{11.5}\ g\ cm^{-3}$, originally $10^{9.75}\ g\ cm^{-3}$).
+In MESA version 6208, the \textit{astero} extension enables calculation of selected pulsation frequencies by MESA star during the evolution of the model.
+This allows fitting to the observations that can include spectroscopic constraints (e.g., $[Fe/H]$, $\log g$ and $T_{eff}$ ), asteroseismic constraints, the large frequency separation ($\Delta\nu$) and the frequency of maximum power ($\nu_{max}$), and even individual frequencies observed.
+For the automated $\chi^{2}$ minimization, \textit{astero} will evolve a pre-main sequence model from a user defined starting point, and find the best match along that single evolutionary track.
+The code then recalculates the track, again initiated at the pre-main sequence, with different initial parameters such as mass, chemical composition, mixing length parameter and overshooting, and repeats until the minimum $\chi^{2}$ is found.

-In the MESA version 4740, the astero extension enables calculation of selected pulsation frequencies by MESA star during the evolution of the model.
-This allows fitting to the observations that can include spectroscopic constraints (e.g., $[Fe/H]$ and $T_{eff}$ ), asteroseismic constraints, the large frequency separation ($\Delta\nu$) and the frequency of maximum power ($\nu_{max}$), and even individual frequencies observed.
-For the automated $\chi^{2}$ minimization, astero will evolve a pre-main sequence model from a user defined starting point, and find the best match along that single evolutionary track.
-The code then recalculates the track, again initiated at the pre-main sequence, with different initial parameters such as mass, composition, mixing length parameter and overshoot, and repeats until the lowest $\chi^{2}$ has been found.
+We used the scan-grid mode to minimize the $\chi^{2}$ for each model, which helps to compact the intervals of the physical parameters.